-The Convention is not directly enforceable in the UK courts.
+The Convention is not directly enforceable in the UK courts (Britlief v Birmingham City Council (bailii.org), EAT, 2019).
 UK anti-discrimination legislation – most importantly the Equality Act 2010 – remains the main legislation one wants to fall within.

 However the following are some ways the Convention can have practical relevance.
-In summary, the Convention seems useful in arguing before the courts for particular interpretations of the law, and perhaps not so useful at present in arguing for changes in central government policy – given that the UK government has rejected the report of a UN inquiry (below) which found that welfare reforms constituted grave or systematic violations of the Convention.
+In summary, the Convention can be useful in arguing before the courts for particular interpretations of the law.
+It may not be so useful at present in arguing for changes in central government policy – given that the UK government has rejected the report of a UN inquiry (below) which found that welfare reforms constituted grave or systematic violations of the Convention.
 Some local authorities may be more responsive to arguments based on the CRPD.

 Interpreting UK law